-In addition, NSL Group has indirect shareholdings in Raffles Marina, Asia's Premier Marina Club in Tuas, Singapore and Salzgitter Maschinenbau AG in Germany, which is a worldwide market leader in the manufacturing of lifting equipment, process technology and special purpose machines.
+In addition, we indirectly hold majority shareholding in Raffles Marina, Asia's Premier Marina Club in Tuas, Singapore.

-NSL Group has an active Research and Development programme that leverages on technology to develop innovative products and process improvements for productivity.
+We benefit from initiatives by an active Corporate Research and Development committee which leverages on technology to develop innovative products and process improvements for productivity.
 It also partners local government agencies and tertiary institutions to develop new and sustainable solutions for industrial applications.

-The Group has operations and joint ventures in eight countries and has been listed on the Singapore Exchange since 1964.
+NSL Ltd has been listed on the Singapore Exchange since 1964 and presently operates in four countries.